A young boy in Gaza receives a winter jacket during a UNICEF winter aid distribution.

 Help UNICEF Deliver Warmth and Safety This Winter

-Temperatures are about to plunge in Afghanistan, Gaza, Ukraine and other places where children are already at great risk due to ongoing crises.
-UNICEF is readying its emergency winter response to help the most vulnerable children and families survive the coming cold.
-But to maximize impact, more donor support is needed.
+As temperatures plunge in Afghanistan, Gaza, Ukraine and other places where children are already at great risk due to ongoing crises, UNICEF has activated its emergency winter response to help the most vulnerable children and families survive the cold.

 Support children globally